 Second, China favours the option of retaining the right of the parties to appoint arbitrators at the first-instance stage of investment arbitration in any reform proposal.
-China views the right of the parties to appoint arbitrators not only a widely accepted institutional arrangement in settling international disputes, but also the 'core and most attractive feature of international arbitration.
+China views the right of the parties to appoint arbitrators not only a widely accepted institutional arrangement in settling international disputes, but also the 'core and most attractive feature of international arbitration.732 iii.
+Rules relating to arbitrators

-China notes that Working Group III and the ICSID are jointly studying relevant codes of conduct.
+China notes that Working Group III and the ICSID are jointly studying relevant codes of conduct.733